dereuromark/cakephp-ide-helper/docs/annotations/custom-class-annotator.md

-## Custom Class Annotators
+# Custom Class Annotators

-The following examples are showcasing how to write custom class annotators in your CakePHP application.
+Worked examples of writing custom class annotators in your CakePHP application.

-### GetByUuid()
+## `getByUuid()` — Concrete Entity Inline Annotation

-Imagine you have a method `getByUuid()` for all your tables to look up records not by their AIID, but by their UUID.
-The returned result would then be "known" by IDE/PHPStan as `EntityInterface`.
+Imagine you have a method `getByUuid()` for all your tables to look up records by their UUID instead of the AIID.
+The returned result would be "known" by the IDE / PHPStan as `EntityInterface`.

 You can create a custom annotator to add a concrete entity annotation automatically.
 It adds an inline `@var` annotation above each `getByUuid()` method assignment.

-The following example uses PHP AST to parse the class files and find the relevant method calls.
-This is more exact than using regex or PHPCS tokenizing, with less false positives.
+The example below uses PHP-AST to parse the class files and find the relevant method calls.
+This is more exact than using a regex or PHPCS tokenizing, with fewer false positives.

-It then uses the existing IdeHelper code modifier that leverages the PHPCS tokenizing to add the inline annotation to the class file using `annotateInlineContent()`.
+It then uses the existing IdeHelper code modifier that leverages PHPCS tokenizing to add the inline annotation to the class file via `annotateInlineContent()`.

 ```php
 <?php